 The attack is meant to steal “secrets” from HTTPS response bodies that are compressed, using HTTP layer compression (gzip, deflate).
-It’s a side channel attack that targets HTTP compression and not SSL/TLS compression.
-The later was targeted as part of the CRIME attack last year and is resolved by disabling TLS compression, which already was not widely supported by browsers and servers.
+It’s a side-channel attack that targets HTTP compression and not SSL/TLS compression.
+The latter was targeted as part of the CRIME attack last year and is resolved by disabling TLS compression, which already was not widely supported by browsers and servers.
 However, HTTP response compression is very popular.

 Prerequisites for the Attack:

 - A user input that is reflected in the attack